geodynamics/burnman/paper/paper.md

 When `BurnMan` was first released [@Cottaar:2014], its focus was on the seismic properties of the lower mantle, using a single endmember mineral database [@Stixrude:2011] as a foundation.
 Since then, its scope has expanded considerably.
-Some workflows of the current code are provided in \autoref{fig:workflows}.

-![Some possible BurnMan workflows.
-Input/output shown as ellipses, functions as rectangles and classes as diamonds.\label{fig:workflows}](figures/workflows.png)

 `BurnMan` now contains equations of state for minerals and melts from several published datasets.
 A model for anisotropy has recently been added.
-Several solution model formulations are included (\autoref{fig:garnetsolution}), and a composite material model that allows several seismic averaging schemes.
+Several solution model formulations are included (with one example model shown in \autoref{fig:garnetsolution}), and a composite material model that allows several seismic averaging schemes.